To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 These toys just won’t hold up to a game of tug-of-war.

-A tug toy is specifically designed to be yanked back and forth by you and your dog without breaking.
+Tug toys are specifically designed to be yanked back and forth by you and your dog without breaking – and are a favorite dog toy of any seasoned tugger.

 The ideal dog tug toy is designed so that it is as easy to grip with your hands as it is by your dog’s mouth.
 After all, it would be a pretty one-sided game if only one of you could grip the toy properly.